Motorola Razr

-The Razr V3i was sold during the height of the popularity of the Razr series.
+The Motorola Razr (pronounced /ˈreɪzər/ like "razor"), sometimes stylized motorola razr, is a brand of mobile phones manufactured by Motorola Mobility (previously Motorola, now a division of Lenovo), currently consisting of foldable smartphones.

-The Motorola Razr (pronounced /ˈreɪzər/ like "razor"), currently stylized motorola razr, is a brand of mobile phones manufactured by Motorola Mobility (previously Motorola, now a division of Lenovo), currently consisting of foldable clamshell smartphones.
 The Razr name was introduced with the V3 model (then styled RAZR, also MOTORAZR) in 2004, which became extremely popular.
 The line was succeeded by the Motorola Razr2 flip phones in 2007.
 The Razr later evolved into a line of non-clamshell devices in 2011, Droid Razr (known simply as the "Motorola RAZR" on non-Verizon networks), bearing design similarities to the originals.
 Razr was revived again in 2019, this time evolving into a line of all-screen clamshell foldables that continues to this day.